S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/proposal-forming.md

 ### Collect and Categorize Information

 **Facilitator asks**: "*What constraints, available resources, or other relevant information are you aware of that might be valuable to keep in mind when designing this proposal?
-What information are you missing but might be helpful?"*
+What information are you missing but might be helpful?*"

 Collect constraints, resources, and other information in rounds and place them on the board.
 Answer any clarifying questions that may arise during that process.